abigailforeman1/sei-project-3/README.md

 * Cloudinary

 ## Deployment:
-This game has been deployed on Heroku and can be found here: https://beehive-project-3.herokuapp.com/
+This app has been deployed on Heroku and can be found here: https://beehive-project-3.herokuapp.com/

 ## Getting started:
 Use the clone button to download the source code.
 In the terminal enter the following commands: